RaydenKonig/Overworld-factions/README.md

 # Factions
-A modified version of the Overworld Pack for Iris Dimension Engine This is a fork from [IrisDimensions/overworld](https://github.com/IrisDimensions/overworld).
+This is a modified version of the [V2]{https://github.com/IrisDimensions/overworld/tree/v2} pack adapting it for the game mode "factions" it is a much simpler world, without mountains, oceans, villages and fewer regions
-See [IrisDimensions-license.md](/IrisDimensions-license.md) for the License that repository was under at the time of forking.

 Contributors & creators:
 - [Astrash](https://github.com/Astrashh) (A lot of biomes, objects, generator configurations, caves, jigsaw structures For v2.
 His pack here: [Continents](https://github.com/Astrashh/Continents))